 Brand management is essential.
-The expectation you set (brand promise) needs to authentic and align with the customer’s actual experience.
+The expectation you set (brand promise) needs to be authentic and align with the customer’s actual experience.

 Let’s take a quick look at a recent outing I went on with my son – he is in middle school and has been really stressed out lately.
 Telling a baby teenager to unplug and relax, maybe even meditate is a tough ask.
 So we decided to go extreme and try out a sensory deprivation floatation pod.
 We were both pretty excited to float for an hour in the dark with no distractions.